lawrennd/old_talks/_ai/includes/deploying-ai.md

 * Challenges in deploying AI.
 * Currently this is in the form of "machine learning systems" }
-\notes{With the wide availability of new techniques, we are currently creating Artifical Intelligence through combination of machine learning algorithms to form machine learning systems.}
+\notes{With the wide availability of new techniques, we are currently creating Artificial Intelligence through combination of machine learning algorithms to form machine learning systems.}

 \newslide{Internet of People}
 \slides{